Taoorwell/TOF_Detection/README.md

 ```
 conda env create -f environment.yml
 ```
+The `environment.yml` file includes all packages info used for this package.

 ## Config file
-Check the config file in the config folder and customize the file based on your dataset path, model structure, train Pipeline.
+Check the config file in the config folder and customize the file based on your dataset path, model structure, train pipeline.
 For more details, please refer to https://mmdetection.readthedocs.io/en/dev-3.x/user_guides/config.html.
 We put some config file in the folder `configs` for your reference.